bbauska/ibm-intermediate-web-dev/README.md

 The webpage is then rendered and adjusted to fit the size of the mobile device you chose.
-Aside from debugging JavaScript, Chrome DevTools includes a feature that allows you to assess your website\'s overall performance based on specific parameters.
+Aside from debugging JavaScript, Chrome DevTools includes a feature that allows you to assess your website&apos;s overall performance based on specific parameters.
 To use that feature, follow these steps: In the DevTools window, select the Lighthouse option.
 Next, choose the parameters you want to test.
 Select either Mobile or Desktop